Lakewood High School (Sumter, South Carolina)

 Lakewood High School is a co-educational four-year public high school in Sumter, South Carolina, serving grades 9 through 12.
-Lakewood is one of only three public high schools in the Sumter School District and enrolls between 1,100 to 1,300 students each year from the southern half of Sumter County.
+Lakewood is one of only three public high schools in the Sumter School District and enrolls between 1,100 and 1,300 students each year from the southern half of Sumter County.
 The mascot of Lakewood High School is the Gator, chosen for Alligator Branch, a nearby stream.

 History

 Lakewood High School, along with Crestwood High School, was built in 1996 as the result of a $28.5 million bond referendum passed by the voters of Sumter County to build two high schools in Sumter District 2.
 Lakewood High is named after Lakewood Links, a nearby golf course community in Lakewood, South Carolina.
 The school was dedicated on August 15, 1996.

 The first students of Lakewood High School were former students of Furman High School and Mayewood High School, both of which were subsequently converted into middle schools.
 The school colors are kelly green, white, and purple.
 Purple was chosen as an accent color to represent unity among Sumter District 2 schools.

 On July 1, 2011, Sumter School District 2 and Sumter School District 17 consolidated forming Sumter School District.

 Lakewood's feeder school is Furman Middle School.